kflagg/vspuxo/README.md

 # Software Needed to Run the Simulations

-All of these are free, but you need to create an account at the VSP site before downloading the software.
+All of these are free, but you need to create an account at the VSP site before downloading it.

 * [Visual Sample Plan](http://vsp.pnnl.gov)
 * [GSLIB (64-bit)](http://www.gslib.com)